CU-ESIIL/FCC24_Group_1/README.md

 - Charles Zhang: Brief description
 - Nicole Hemming-Schroeder: Brief description
 - Alex Vierod: Brief desc
-- ...
-- [Link to more detailed bios or profiles if available and desired.]

 ## Code Repository Structure
 - **Data Processing**: Scripts for cleaning, merging, and managing datasets.